capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

    :scale: 50%

 .. note::
-   All the customers who have acquired an offering including the current product specification will be able to access to the new version of the digital asset.
+   All the customers who have acquired an offering including the current data source specification will be able to access to the new version of the digital asset.

-Manage Product Offerings
+Manage Data Offerings
 ------------------------

-Product Offerings are the entities that contain the pricing models and revenue sharing info used to monetize a product specification.
+Data Offerings are the entities that contain the pricing models and revenue sharing info used to monetize a data source specification.
-To list your product offerings, go to *My Stock* section and click on *Offerings*
+To list your data offerings, go to *My Stock* section and click on *Offerings*

 .. image:: ./images/user/offering1.png
    :align: center
    :scale: 50%

-The existing product offerings can be searched by keyword, sorted, or filtered by status and whether they are bundles or not.
+The existing data source offerings can be searched by keyword, sorted, or filtered by status and whether they are bundles or not.
-To filter or sort product offerings, click on *Filters*, choose the appropriate properties, and click on *Close*
+To filter or sort data offerings, click on *Filters*, choose the appropriate properties, and click on *Close*

 .. image:: ./images/user/offering2.png
    :align: center